hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/639_x_sharat_chakravarty.md

 to religion even in one's youth.
 For who knows when one's body may fall off?"

-The Shâstras are found to speak of four kinds of Sannyasa: (1) Vidvat, (2) Vividishâ, (3) Markata, (4) Âtura.
-The awakening of real renunciation all at once and the consequent giving up of the world through Sannyasa is something that never happens unless there are strong Samskâras or tendencies, developed from previous birth.
+The Shāstras are found to speak of four kinds of Sannyasa: (1) Vidvat, (2) Vividishā, (3) Markata, (4) Âtura.
+The awakening of real renunciation all at once and the consequent giving up of the world through Sannyasa is something that never happens unless there are strong Samskāras or tendencies, developed from previous birth.
 And this is called the Vidvat Sannyasa.
 Vividisha Sannyasa is the case of one who, out of a strong yearning for the knowledge of the Self through the pursuit of scriptural study and practice, goes to the man of realisation